 Scott’s practice focuses on real estate, business law, land use, estate planning and general and commercial litigation.

-Scott is the Chairman of the City of Longmont Planning and Zoning Commission.
-He also serves on the Elevations Foundation Board of Directors and on the Board of the John Paul II Adventure Institute, the governing board for the JPII Outdoor Lab and CampWojtyla.
+Scott served as a member of the City of Longmont Planning and Zoning Commission for ten years.
+During this time, he also served as a chairman for three years.
+Scott currently serves on the Elevations Foundation Board of Directors and on the Board of the John Paul II Adventure Institute, the governing board for the JPII Outdoor Lab and CampWojtyla.
 In the past he has served on the Board of the Longmont Theatre Company and the Longmont Humane Society.

 Flanders, Elsberg, Herber & Dunn, LLC has survived since 1871 for many good reasons, not the least of which are excellent legal representation and exemplary client communication and service.
 Come see the difference that our knowledgeable, local attorneys can make.
 Call us at 303.776.5380 or contact our Longmont office online.